-The whole premise of the film is based on the real-life story of Leo Sharp who at the age of 90 began to drive for the Mexican drug cartels.
+The whole premise of the film is based on the real-life story of Leo Sharp, who at the age of 90 began to drive for the Mexican drug cartels.
 In the movie, Stone (modeled on Sharp) decides to become a drug mule after his daylily farm gets foreclosed on and he comes to the absurd conclusion that the only way to get back in good with his family is to try to buy their affection.
 It’s clear from the first scenes of the film that Stone is not a great, or even good, guy.
-He chose to attend an award ceremony for his flowers instead of his only daughter’s wedding and was apparently an unapologetic, philandering, absentee husband and father his entire life.
-Let me make this clear: This is not a redemption tale in any way, shape or form.
+He chooses to attend an award ceremony for his flowers instead of his only daughter’s wedding and was an unapologetic, philandering, absentee husband and father his entire life.
+Let me make this clear: This is not a redemption tale.
 At its core, it’s a movie about an old white man trying to avoid slipping into irrelevancy.
-Sound familiar?
+The entire film plays like an allegory for the shifting demographics of the U.S. and we’re supposed to see the white men as the sympathetic losers in Eastwood’s eyes.
+Perhaps the most glaring oversight in the script is the fact that they never outright address the fact that Stone’s white privilege is what paves the way for him to become one of the most profitable drug mules in the cartel’s history.
+It’s pretty easy to move tons of cocaine across states if you’re an old white dude.

-There is a scene of overt police profiling in which Stone rescues the two cartel members sent to keep an eye on him, and another in which a Latino man unrelated to the cartel is pulled over by the DEA and emphasizes that these are the “most dangerous 5 minutes” in his life.
-This scene could have been meaningful and powerful, but instead, Eastwood directs it as a hysterical person of color who can do nothing more than repeat this (accurate) factoid over and over again.
-I guess that was the main problem; the entire film jumps through such hoops to try to make us see Stone as a man who is more than the sum of his mistakes while giving no other characters any depth or dimension.
+The entire film jumps through such hoops to try to make us see Stone as a man who is more than the sum of his mistakes while giving no other characters any depth or dimension.
 The women in the film are afterthoughts, even Stone’s own family, who come across as bitter and angry (rightfully so) but not much else until Diane West’s very last scenes.
-Even then, those moments never earn the emotional resonance they want us to feel and thus feel thin and forced.
+Even then, those moments never earn the emotional resonance they want us to feel and thus are forced and heavy-handed.